Igalia/wpewebkit.org/release/schedule/index.md

 | 2.22.x         | 1.0.x        | 1.0.x              | 0.2.x        |
 | 2.20.x         | \< 1.0.0     | \< 1.0.0           | ≤ 0.1.x      |

-Distributors and packagers are strongly advised to use the versions above.

 **Notes:**